Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Persistence is very important.
-You should not give up unless you are forced to give up."
+> "Men are anxious to improve their circumstances but are unwilling to improve themselves; they therefore remain bound."
-> — **Elon Musk**
+> — **James Allen**

 ---